François-Xavier Donzelot: British blockade of Corfu

 In 1807, French general César Berthier with 17,000 men landed in Corfu and took over control of the Russian-backed Septinsular Republic, according to the Treaty of Tilsit.

 Soon after, Berthier was replaced by General Donzelot.

 By order of the French Emperor Napoleon, Donzelot was entrusted with overseeing the reinforcement of the many fortifications of Corfu in anticipation of the British blockade.
 The French garrison in Corfu consisted of approximately 20,000 men, who were put under the leadership of General Donzelot, who was acknowledged as an intelligent, charming and capable leader.

-Captain Moubray, a British naval officer in command of HMS Active, after the refitting of his ship, was ordered to participate in the blockade of Corfu.
+Captain Richard Hussey Moubray (1776-1842), a British naval officer in command of HMS Active, after the refitting of his ship, was ordered to participate in the blockade of Corfu.
 During the blockade, the British captain captured several French ships, one of which carried the personal library of General Donzelot.
 Donzelot himself fled the scene in another boat.

 The British captain seized the opportunity of the capture of Donzelot's library and used it as a diplomatic tool and a gesture of goodwill aimed at improving the relations between the two men by returning it to Donzelot, as well as other property which happened to be seized from the French.
 The gesture of the British officer had the intended effect on Donzelot who not only acknowledged his appreciation of Captain Moubray's gesture in writing but he also treated any captured British officer from then on as a guest, by reserving for him a seat at his table.

 After the fall of Napoleon, Donzelot did not surrender, hoping that the French would be able to continue reinforcing their fortifications and use Corfu as a waypoint to Malta.
 Only after Louis XVIII ordered Donzelot to leave from Corfu in 1814 did the French finally surrender conditionally to the British and with this surrender the blockade of Corfu by the British came to an end.
 After the departure of the French forces from Corfu, the British under Sir James Campbell's command seized control of the Ionian islands.